Physical disabilities are the result of:

-Neuromotor impairments are conditions caused by damage to the central nervous system—the brain and the spinal cord.
-These conditions limit muscular control and movement, and include seizure disorder and cerebral palsy.
+- damage to the brain and the spinal cord, which limits muscular control and movement.
+Resulting disabilities include seizure disorder and cerebral palsy.

-Muscular/skeletal conditions affect the limbs or muscles, such as juvenile arthritis, or a missing limb from an accident or from birth.
+- muscular/skeletal conditions that affect the limbs or muscles, such as juvenile arthritis or a missing limb from an accident or birth.

 (Adapted from Smith)

 Physical disabilities can be caused by an accident or can be from birth (congenital) or a progressive disease, such as muscular dystrophy.

 - post-polio syndrome

 - spina bifida

 What You Might Notice